Holidays

 B

-Kyoto boasts an array of world-class gardens, majestic festivals, and delicate cuisine, all of which reflect the rhythms of nature and the changing seasons.
-At first glance Kyoto has not escaped the typical neon lights most Japanese cities have fallen victim too, but you will soon see past the bright lights to unearth the cities treasures.
-Tucked away among the shopping centres are the sacred shrines and time-honoured teahouses which lay quietly between businesses, while mysterious geisha scuttle down backstreets.
-Kyoto's charm lies in these details, and whether you are here for three days or three years, the closer you look, the more you will discover.
-You can choose whether to explore this magnificent city on your own or arrange your own private guide to help you get under the skin of this beautiful city and visit the many must see spots.
-Please see Optional Activities under Essential Information, or speak with one of our sales team.
-You will also have the opportunity to enjoy the unique experience of a traditional Japanese tea ceremony.
-A tea ceremony is the traditional form of hospitality and treasures the unique opportunity and serendipity of every meeting.
-It is a practice which is an art form for the Geisha of Japan; a mysterious wonder who are often misunderstood by the west but are essentially artists, highly skilled in fan dancing, shamisen and social etiquette, including tea ceremonies.
-You will learn about the background of the tea ceremony and sample the bitter traditional matcha that lies at the heart of it.
+In Kyoto you'll feel very much in touch with the rhythms of nature too, as reflected throughout its green spaces, delicate cuisine, and majestic festivals, that all seem to breathe with the seasons.
+At first glance, it may seem as though Kyoto has not escaped the typical neon lights most Japanese cities have fallen victim to, however you will soon see past the bright lights to unearth the city's treasures.
+Tucked away quietly among the busy shopping centres are peaceful sacred shrines and time-honoured teahouses, while mysterious geisha scuttle down backstreets.
+Kyoto's charm lies in these details and, whether you are here for three days or three years, the closer you look the more you will discover.
+You can choose whether to explore this magnificent city on your own, or have us arrange your own private guide.
+We are able to offer you three different guided tours from which to choose according to your interests, to help you get further under the skin of this beautiful city (please see Optional Activities under Essential Information, or speak with one of our Sales Team for details).
+Even if you are exploring your own way without a private guide, you will have the opportunity to join in the unique experience of a traditional Japanese tea ceremony, known as Chanoyu.
+This traditional form of hospitality is shaped by the unique circumstances of each interaction between a host, their guests, and the tea utensils.
+This is a mysterious, spiritual, and highly skilled art form where everything is done for the enjoyment and well-being of the guests, with movements and gestures made carefully to demonstrate respect and friendship as the host selects and arranges each piece of beautiful Japanese teaware according to the character of their guests.
+Each tea gathering must be a unique experience, and great importance is placed on ensuring the same combination of objects is never used twice.
+You will also learn about the history of the tea ceremony and sample the vivid green, slightly bitter matcha tea that lies at its heart.
+The tea ceremony is an art form of the geishas - mysterious wonders who are often misunderstood by those outside Japan - who essentially are artists: highly skilled in fan dancing, playing an instrument called a shamisen, and social etiquette, including tea ceremonies.

 Accommodation